January 10, 2018

 About Dancing On The Valentine

-Producer Jenny George was diagnosed with leukemia at age 12, given less than 30 days to live, and told that she would never have children.
-Jenny beat the odds and credits the music of Duran Duran for helping her keep her spirits up during her illness and recovery.
-Today, she is a dedicated mother and an advocate for cancer research and treatment.
-She has donated her DNA to help scientists understand, diagnose, and treat leukemia and lymphoma.
+Producer Jenny George was diagnosed with leukemia at age 12, given less than 30 days to live, and told that she would never be able to have children.
+Jenny beat the odds and has been cancer-free for over 20 years.
+She credits her love of music (especially Duran Duran) for helping her through her illness and recovery.
+She went on to become both a mother and an advocate for cancer research and treatment.

 About the Leukemia & Lymphoma Society (LLS)